squidfunk/mkdocs-material/docs/plugins/meta.md

     ---

-    The meta plugin makes it possible to ensure that entire subtrees of your project are annotated with specific tags, so they can't be forgotten when adding pages.
+    The meta plugin makes it possible to ensure that subsections of your project are annotated with [specific tags], so they can't be forgotten when adding pages.

     ``` yaml title=".meta.yml"